ApolloLSY/MLrepro_Arxiv/README.md

 >All data used in this study are available in TCGA Data Portal (https://tcga-data.nci.nih.gov) and GEO (https://www.ncbi.nlm.nih.gov/geo/) with accession numbers of GSE69914, GSE76938, GSE48684, GSE73549, GSE65820, GSE66836, GSE89852, GSE58999 and GSE38240

+logistic regression based on the selected seven features was used to construct the tumor-normal diagnostic model.
+OneVsRestClassifier with estimator of logistic regression was employed to train the tumor specific multiclass classifier.
+They randomly split the full dataset into training and test sets with 4:1 ratio in both tumor-normal diagnostic model and tissue-specific classifier.

 ## prostate cancer predictor